 - Pull your arms up in a rowing motion, bending at the elbows until your elbows just pass your back.
 Squeeze your shoulder blades together as you reach the end of the row.

-Variations: There are a whole variety of dumbbell rows that you can use for a complete back workout with dumbbells.
+Variations: There are a whole variety of dumbbell rows that you can use for complete back workouts with dumbbells.
 You’ll need a workout bench to perform these variations:

 - Use one arm: Use a workout bench to support the side of the body not performing the exercise.
 Place one knee and shin on the bench.
 Bend over and support your body with your arm on the same side.
 Your other leg should be in standing up position, your foot placed slightly to the back.
 Your rowing arm should hold the weight, hanging down.
 Then, keeping your back straight, pull the weight up until your elbow just surpasses the line of your back.
 Repeat for the opposite side.